The Stewarts in Tulloch

 The Flint Stewarts lived at Lednascriddan, next-door to Tulloch.
 The Flint Stewarts descend from Patrick Stewart, claimed by tradition to be the illegitimate son of James Stewart, 4th of Baldorran and Balquhidder, and a half-brother of Alexander Stewart, 1st of Ardvorlich.
 However, recent research has shown that Alexander Stewart, 1st of Ardvorlich, was not the son of James Stewart, 4th of Baldorran and Balquhidder, but was, in fact, the son of his illegitimate half-brother, James Mhor Stewart in Port of Lochearn.
 Whether this means Patrick Stewart was an illegitimate son of James Stewart, 4th of Baldorran and Balquhidder, or an illegitimate son of James Mhor Stewart in Port of Lochearn, like his half-brother, is now thrown into question.
 Patrick Stewart is believed to have been born in 1533, but there is a discrepancy around his actual date of birth.
 (Refer to our Flint Stewarts in Lednascriddan page for a full explanation.)

 From the Stewarts of the South entry we could conclude that Patrick Stewart in Lednascriddan may have also been laird of Tulloch, which would have been a substantial estate.
-We could further conclude that he either had had two sons — one who inherited Lednascriddan and the other who inherited Tulloch.
+We could further conclude that he either had two sons — one who inherited Lednascriddan and the other who inherited Tulloch.
 Or Patrick may have had a son or grandson who later acquired Tulloch and had two sons who each divided the properties between them.
 The reference to “brothers” in Stewarts of the South doesn’t tell us when these brothers lived.
 As Patrick Stewart is nowhere recorded as also owning Tulloch, then it is presumed that his son or grandson later acquired Tulloch and divided the two properties between his sons.

 Stewarts of the South accounts for the Stewarts in Tulloch as Branch V of the Stewarts of Ardvorlich and the Stewarts in Lednascriddan as Branch VI.
 From this record it’s tempting to interpret the Stewarts in Tulloch as being the senior of the two lines descending from the elder brother and the Stewarts in Lednascriddan as the junior line descending from the younger brother.
 But it’s unwise to rely on Stewarts of the South to be that precise or accurate in accounting for seniority among lesser branches where their early origins are not documented.
 However, Tulloch is the larger of the two properties, so if it came into the family to a son or grandson of Patrick Stewart in Lednascriddan, then it would make sense that Tulloch would have gone to the elder son and Lednascriddan to the younger son.